oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 ## Incorporating DPoP into OAuth 2.0 token requests

 When using DPoP, the client creates a "proof" using asymmetric encryption.
-The DPoP proof is a JWT, which includes the URI, the HTTP method of the request, and the public key.
+The proof is a JWT, which includes the URI, the HTTP method of the request, and the public key.
 The client application requests tokens from the authorization server and includes the proof as part of the request.
-The authorization server binds a public key hash and the HTTP request information from the DPoP proof within the access token it returns to the client.
+The authorization server binds a public key hash and the HTTP request information from the proof within the access token it returns to the client.
 This means the access token is only valid for the specific HTTP request.

 A sequence diagram for the OAuth 2.0 Authorization Code flow with DPoP looks like this:

 {% img blog/dpop-oauth/token-request.svg alt:"Sequence diagram where client redirects to authorization server for user challenge.
 The authorization server redirects back to the client with the authorization code.
 The client generates a public/private key and creates the DPoP proof.
-The client sends the DPoP proof in the token request.
-The authorization server returns an access token bound to the DPoP proof." width:"800" %}
+The client sends the proof in the token request.
+The authorization server returns an access token bound to the proof." width:"800" %}

 {% comment %}
 Tweak the diagram on https://mermaid.live/ with the following content